Get rid of any restrictive Group Policies

 Have you ever gotten a computer second-hand?
 Maybe from a company that was shutting down or from someone who no longer needed theirs?
 Ideally, you would want to simply reformat the computer and start from scratch, right?

 However, that’s not always the case.
-Let’s say you get a computer that has Windows XP or Windows Vista already installed, but you don’t have the original CD that came with the computer.
-So you really can’t reformat computer without risking Windows not activating properly.
+Let’s say you get a computer that has Windows already installed, but you don’t have the original CD or product key that came with the computer.
+So, you might not want to reformat the computer, which could risk Windows not activating properly.

 These are all great in a corporate environment, but will cause all kinds of grief to a normal computer user.
-So what you can do to solve this problem is to reset the local security settings to their default settings.
+Wwhat you can do to solve this problem is to reset the local security settings to their default settings.

-The way this can be done is by using the default security configuration templates that come with all versions of Windows XP and Vista.
+The way this can be done is by using the default security configuration templates that come with all versions of Windows.
 This may sound too technical, but all you have to do is run one command.

 secedit /configure /cfg %windir%\repair\secsetup.inf /db secsetup.sdb /verbose

-If you are running Windows Vista and need to reset the security settings to their default values, use this command instead:
+If you are running Windows 10, Windows 8, Windows 7, or Windows Vista and need to reset the security settings to their default values, use this command instead:

 secedit /configure /cfg %windir%\inf\defltbase.inf /db defltbase.sdb /verbose